 While there were some fancy canine anatomy terms thrown around there, the key takeaway is that the back should be level.
 While he’s rarely still in the cartoons and movies, you’ll notice that Scooby’s back has quite the slope to it!

-One of the keys to a Great Dane’s elegance is their symmetry and angularity.
+One of the keys to a Great Dane’s elegance is its symmetry and angularity.
 In many regards, this is what allows them to have such as regal appearance even at such a large size.

 By playing with these size relationships, the creator once again was likely trying to make Scooby more of an “every-day” dog that could play into his silly personality all the better!

-While Scooby may not be a “perfect” Great Dane by breed standards, he’s certainly one of the best known and most loved ones ever.
+While Scooby may not be a “perfect” Great Dane by breed standards, he’s certainly one of the best-known and most loved ones ever.
 And that’s a funny thing to say considering that he was just a fictional character!

 It’s also easy to see why many people are thrown off by his appearance.
-There are so many aspects that just scream out “Great Dane”, while others make you question what type of dog Scooby Doo really is.
+There are so many aspects that just scream out “Great Dane”, while others make you question what type of dog Scooby-Doo really is.

 Scooby-Doo Related Questions

-Since this was such a fun topic for me to dig into, let’s answer a few more common Scooby-Doo related questions.
+Since this was such a fun topic for me to dig into, let’s answer a few more common Scooby-Doo-related questions.